northeastern-rc/rc-public-documentation/docs/source/welcome/maintenance.md

 ## Preparing Cluster Maintenance

-To ensure that your job scripts account for the scheduled shutdown period of the cluster, use the `t2sd` script in the `--time` option when submitting your jobs.
-This script calculates the remaining time until the cluster becomes unavailable and sets the appropriate time limit for your job.
-Here is an example of how to use it.
+To ensure that your job scripts account for the scheduled shutdown period of the cluster, use the `--time` option when submitting your jobs.
+If maintenance is set to start in less than 24 hours from when you submit your job, be sure to ask for less than 24 hours or time with your srun command.

 - If you usually use the `srun` command:

 :::{code} bash
-srun --time=$(t2sd) <srun args>
+srun --time=12:00:00 <srun args>
 :::

 - If you usually use the `sbatch` command to submit batch jobs:

 :::{code} bash
-sbatch --time=$(t2sd) script.sbatch
+sbatch --time=12:00:00 script.sbatch
 :::

-Note that if you usually run your jobs on a partition with short time limits (e.g., debug or express), you only need to add the `$(t2sd)` option once it is closer to the start of the maintenance window.
-Use `$(t2sd)` only if the time remaining before the start of the maintenance period is less than the default time limit of the partition.
+Note that if you usually run your jobs on a partition with short time limits (e.g., debug or express), you only need to ensure that those time limits (20 and 60 minutes, respectively) exist before the scheduled start of maintenance.

-For instance, the default time limit for the express partition is 60 minutes.
-If you want to run a job on the express partition a day before the maintenance is scheduled to start, you would not need to add the `$(t2sd)` option.
-However, if you wanted to run your job on the express partition 2 hours before the maintenance start time, you would need to include the `$(t2sd)` option to account for the remaining time.

 :::{seealso}
 {ref}`partition-names` for more information about available partitions.